 I also waxed the drawer runners inside the cabinet and the bottom side edges of each drawer so they would ride smoothly in and out.

 Now the trick is to cut the tongues.
 I started by cutting the edges, with the board up on it’s edge again.
 I crept up on the correct width, cutting too little at first, measuring and trying again.
-It’s a little difficult, as the material is still on the board, at the end of the process, I set the board flat, and made a cut on each side to remove the material with a second cut.
+It’s a little difficult to check the width, as the material is still on the board and won’t yet fit in the groove.
+At the end of the process, I set the board flat, and made a cut on each side to remove the material with a second cut.
 But I didn’t want to move the fence again until all the boards were cut.
 After making sure the width was right, I finished all the cuts on each edge, first one, then again flipping the board 180 degrees and making a second cut, so the tongue is perfectly centered.
 After those were done, I set the blade height and ran the boards flat to remove the rest of the material.
 For my first tongue and groove boards – I think they came out great.

 I used a block plane to champfer all four edges of the boards.
 This really gave it a nice look.
 From what I know of the way wood expands and contracts, the top shelf part would be the most likely to have the most movement.
 So this can’t be all glued in super strong, or it will probably crack.
 I put a dowel in the center of each board on the front and back.
 Each board has some wiggle room in it so it can expand or contract, and move in and out of the grooves.
 The only trouble I had here is, when hitting the dowel in, it raised the board too much as it was bouncing around and the dowel went in too far.
 It was a mess, and I ended up drilling that one out and starting over.
 This time, I clamped each board in as it drilled and put the dowels in, and the rest of attaching the top went very easily.